-S/N Candidate's Reg.
-No Candidate's name Understanding of the topic Clarity of the problem and comprehension Relevance of the topic to the profession Contribution to the profession (Creative thinking) Response to Questions Consultation with supervisors Total Reduced Marks (7.5%)
+Calimnate > Keg.
+NO Candidate's name Understanding of the topic Clarity of the problem and comprehension Relevance of the topic to the profession Contribution to the profession (Creative thinking) Response to Questions Consultation with supervisors Total Reduced Marks (7.5%)

-Maxin num Marks 2 20 15 10 10 25 100 10
+Maximum Marks 2 0 20 15 10 10 25 100 10

-1. 0 -
+1.

 2.

 3.

-4.
+4. form signed by stud

-\The consultation form signed by students and supervisors shall be used as a basis for this assessment
+The consultation form signed by students and supervisors shall be used as a basis for this assessment

-2.4.2 Table (i): Assessment of the Pre-Dissertation Second Marked Oral Presentation (Continuous Assessment): Name of the Assessor ......
+2.4.2 Table (i): Assessment of the Pre-Dissertation Second Marked Oral Presentation (Continuous Assessment):